 How an API gateway works in microservices

 What is an API gateway in microservices?
-Well, in a microservice architecture, the API gateway pattern can help to solve a range of issues.
-The gateway sits at the edge of the microservices, managing API calls that flow between client applications and the various services.
+Well, in a microservice architecture, a gateway can help to solve a range of issues.
+It sits at the edge of the microservices, managing incoming requests and responses that flow between client applications and your backend service setup.

-Without an API gateway, you’re left dealing with a direct client-to-microservices pattern.
+Without it, you’re left dealing with a direct client-to-microservices pattern.
 Such implementations can get very messy, very fast.
-You end up with multiple client calls to multiple microservice endpoints, with client apps and microservices coupled in a way that discourages any kind of evolution of your microservices due to the layers of complexity involved.
+You end up with multiple client calls to multiple microservice endpoints, with client apps and microservices coupled in a way that discourages any kind of evolution of your microservices due to the layers of complexity involved in routing requests.
 You’re effectively stifling innovation.

-With microservice gateway and access patterns, you’re putting a software application – the gateway – between the client and the services.
-The client calls then flow through the API gateway, which routes them to the various microservices, including breaking calls down into different requests for different services, if required.
-Responses also flow through the gateway.
+With microservice API gateway and access patterns, you’re putting a software application – the gateway – between every single request from a client to your backend service.
+The client calls then flow through the gateway, which routes them to the various microservices, including breaking calls down into different requests for different services, if required.
+In addition to request routing, the gateway also handles responses.

 This structure delivers a range of benefits, including: